ASA1976/RAP-BTL/call_test.md

 version of TestExtern for external linkage to the test_extern compilation unit and defines a main function which calls the 8 tests per the order state above.

+This compilation unit was compiled to Assembly source output using 'clang++ -O -S test_stdfunction.cpp'.

 #### ::invocation Source

 The